-"The ESCP Europe community is committed to speeding up the global movement towards a low-carbon economy.
+"The ESCP community is committed to speeding up the global movement towards a low-carbon economy.
 We have a responsibility to help prevent run-away climate change.”

 The 2017 Electric Vehicle Road Trip (EVRT) will visit five of the School's six campuses (Berlin, London, Paris, Madrid and Turin), crossing eleven international borders between 25th April and 5th May.
 The tour will include visits to select sites along the way, including Tesla’s factory in the Netherlands.

 The two-week journey will take place in high-end electric vehicles, allowing participants to travel across the continent using clean technology that does not compromise on comfort and performance.

 The EVRT’s key aim is to show that electric vehicles are perfect for long-distance travel.